ognistik/alfred-superwhisper/README.md

 </details>

-> If you use Superwhisper's feature to include clipboard text as context for AI, the workflow has a built-in copySelect small CLI tool which you set in the configuration of the workflow (and is activated when using Alfred to start a recording), but you can also use the external trigger `copySelect` for this.
+> If you use Superwhisper's feature to include clipboard text as context for AI, the workflow has a built-in copySelect small CLI tool which you set in the configuration of the workflow (and is—optionally—activated when using Alfred to start a recording), but you can also use the external trigger `copySelect` for this.
 When triggered, it checks if you have text selected - if you do, it copies it to your clipboard.
 If nothing is selected, it does nothing.
 You can map this to the same keyboard shortcut you use for Superwhisper using tools like Karabiner-Elements.
 This way, whether you use the workflow or Superwhisper's default shortcut to record, selected text will always be copied automatically.

 ---